Developer’s Guide

 • Test generators make more dots and the dots must flow!

-To add this as a git pre-commit hook:
+• We use pre-commit for linting (ruff-lint) and formatting(ruff-format) the code.
+To enable this as a git pre-commit hook:

 @ pre-commit install